spsforks/ziglang-zig-wiki/Glossary.md

 Each Zig source file has a corresponding ZIR representation.
 You can use `zig ast-check -t example.zig` to see a textual representation of the ZIR for any Zig source file.

 See `src/Zir.zig`.

+### stage1

+[These files](https://github.com/ziglang/zig/tree/master/stage1).
+There used to be a C++ implementation of Zig that was referred to as "stage1" but it was replaced by these files.
+They are used to [build Zig from a WebAssembly kernel](https://ziglang.org/news/goodbye-cpp/).

+### stage2

+[These files](https://github.com/ziglang/zig/tree/master/src).
+This is an implementation of Zig written in Zig.

+### stage3

+stage2 compiled with itself produces stage3.
+Compiling again with stage3 produces stage3 (input and output are the same).